clappr/clappr-ios/README.md

 # DEPRECATED
-⛔️  This is no longer supported, please consider using `0.70.3` instead.
+⛔️  This project is no longer supported.

 # Clappr for iOS and tvOS